-To support the interpretation above, we have studied the evolution of the supercurrent interference for $B$ applied along different angles in the $ab$-plane of our vdW device.
-Fig.~\ref{fig2}a shows the zero-bias differential resistance of the device measured as a function of the components of the applied $B$ along the $\hat{x}$ and $\hat{y}$ directions.
-The $dV/dI$ peaks in this measurement reflect the minima of $I_s(B)$, as also seen in Fig.~\ref{fig1}d, and, as such, they can be used to track the dependence of the SQUID oscillations to the $B$-field rotation.
+To better understand the properties of the above channels, we next study the device properties as a function of the orientation of the applied magnetic field.
+Fig.\ref{fig2}a shows the zero-bias differential resistance of the device measured as a function of $B_x$ and $B_y$.
+The $dV/dI$ peaks reflect the minima of $I_s(B)$, as also seen in Fig.~\ref{fig1}d.
+Therefore, they can be used to track the dependence of the SQUID oscillations with $B$.
 Two main features are observed in this measurement.
 First, the $dV/dI$ peaks form a series of approximately parallel diagonal lines in the $B_x$-$B_y$ plane (the dashed white line in Fig.~\ref{fig2}a is a guide to the eye).
 In addition, we identify a single phase slip event taking place near $B_x = 0$, which causes the diagonal lines to shift by exactly one magnetic flux quantum.
 The SQUID pattern above lacks oscillations when $B$ is applied parallel to the diagonal lines ($\theta \approx -25^{\circ}$) indicating that, for this angle, the SQUID formed in our device is not threaded by a magnetic flux.
 This is further confirmed by measurements of $dV(I)/dI$ taken as a function of $B$ perpendicular ($\theta \approx$ 65$^{\circ}$) or nearly parallel ($\theta \approx$ -30$^{\circ}$) to the diagonal lines, as shown in Figs.~\ref{fig2}b and \ref{fig2}c, respectively.